Dark Information in Black Hole with $\lambda\varphi$ Fluid: Solutions

 At last, with the following transformation

 we obtain the following metric

 Note that the range of the coordinates $\xi$ and $\chi$ is $-\pi/2<\xi + \chi<\pi/2$, $-\pi/2 < \xi - \chi<\pi/2$, and $-\pi/4<\xi<\pi/4$.
-From the metric (\ref{metricconformal}), we draw the Penrose-Carter diagram (also called conformal diagram) in the $(\xi,\chi)$ coordinates for the black hole solution in Fig. \ref{PenroseDiagram}, which is similar to the Schwarzschild case.
+From the metric (\ref{metricconformal}), we draw the Penrose--Carter diagram (also called conformal diagram) in the $(\xi,\chi)$ coordinates for the black hole solution in Figure \ref{PenroseDiagram}, which is similar to the Schwarzschild case.

-\section{Black hole mass, temperature and entropy}
+\section{Black Hole Mass, Temperature and Entropy}

-In this paper, we consider the effect of the scalar parameter $s$ on the mass, Hawking temperature, entropy, radiation spectrum, lifetime, and dark information of the radiation of the hairy black hole.
-In this section, we calculate the black hole mass, temperature and entropy.